metarank/metarank/doc/quickstart/quickstart.md

 # Quickstart

 This guide shows how to install and run Metarank on a single machine using Docker.
-We're going to run the service, feed it with sample data and issue queries.
+We will run the service, feed it with sample data and issue queries.

 ## Prerequisites

 * Docker: [Docker Desktop for Mac/Windows](https://docs.docker.com/engine/install/), or Docker for Linux
-* Operating system: Linux, macOS or Windows 10+
+* Operating system: Linux, macOS, or Windows 10+
 * Architecture: x86_64.
 For M1, see [Apple M1 support](installation.md#apple-m1-support)
 * Memory: 2Gb dedicated to Docker

-This guide is tested with docker for linux v20.10.16, and [metarank/metarank:0.5.0](https://hub.docker.com/r/metarank/metarank/tags) docker image.
+This guide is tested with Docker for linux v20.10.16, and [metarank/metarank:0.5.0](https://hub.docker.com/r/metarank/metarank/tags) docker image.

 ## Getting the dataset

-For the quickstart, we're going to use an open [RankLens](https://github.com/metarank/ranklens) dataset and personalize a set of pre-computed movie recommendations based on a visitor activity.
+For the quickstart, we will use an open [RankLens](https://github.com/metarank/ranklens) dataset and personalize a set of pre-computed movie recommendations based on visitor activity.
-The dataset is used to build a [Metarank Demo](https://demo.metarank.ai/) website, and includes the following event types:
+The dataset is used to build a [Metarank Demo](https://demo.metarank.ai/) website and includes the following event types:

 <details><summary>Movie metadata: genres, actors, tags, votes.</summary>